libbitcoin/libbitcoin-system/doc/sphinx/network.rst

 .. cpp:function:: void protocol::subscribe_channel(channel_handler handle_channel)

-   Tell us about new connections to the Bitcoin network.
+   Subscribe to new connections established to other nodes.
+   This method must be called again to stay subscribed as handlers are deregistered after being called.

+   When this protocol service is stopped, any subscribed handlers will be called with the error_code set to error::service_stopped.
    ::

     void handle_channel(
-        channel_ptr node    // New connection
-    );
+        const std::error_code& ec,  // Status of operation channel_ptr node            // Communication channel to new node );

 .. cpp:function:: void protocol::fetch_connection_count(fetch_connection_count_handler handle_fetch)